ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/03_post-alignment_processing.md

 RNA-seq, on the other hand keeps both mtDNA and contigs, since an increase in the expression of these unlocalized regions can also be biologically meaningful.

 **Note:** For all tecnniques, removing alt haplotypes can technically erase biologically relevant differences — especially in highly polymorphic regions.
-We accept that tradeoff because most analysis frameworks aren’t designed for multi-haplotype coordinates.
+This trade-off is accepted because most analysis frameworks aren’t designed for multi-haplotype coordinates.
 If the protein is suspected to bind in such regions, the right move is:

 1.	keep haplotype contigs,